Financial-Times/edtech-load-test/README.md

 ### Env File Population
 - `ET_HOME_CHANNEL` - the Slack channel to alert.
 This should not change often
+- `ET_LANTERN_USERS` - number of users to connect to Lantern.
+Input into Jenkins build without `.env`
+- `ET_RAMP_UP_SECONDS` - amount of time users will take to login.
+Input into Jenkins build without `.env`
 - `ET_TEST_DURATION` - time for the tests to run, in seconds.
-Usually input into the Jenkins build
+Input into Jenkins build without `.env`
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
-This is created currently by Jenkins, and does not need to be populated
+Input into Jenkins build without `.env`

 ## Todo
-- Celebrate
 - New 48 hour view for realtime
 - Figure out why all users have to be in multiples of 20
 - Jenkins: if build fail, run Slack message `build failed!`
+- Celebrate

 ## Done
 - Ramp-up time functionality